dotnet/aspnetcore/specs/HubProtocol.md

 When an invocation is issued by the Caller, we generate the necessary Request message according to the service definition, encode it into the ProtoBuf wire format, and then transmit an `Invocation` ProtoBuf message with that encoded argument data as the `arguments` field.
 The resulting `Invocation` message is wrapped in a `SignalRFrame` message and the `invocationId` is set.
 The final message is then encoded in the ProtoBuf format and transmitted to the Callee.

-## Result Message
+## StreamItem Message

-When a result is emitted by the Callee, it is encoded using the ProtoBuf schema associated with the service and encoded into the `payload` field of a `Result` ProtoBuf message.
-If an error is emitted, the message is encoded into the error field of a Result ProtoBuf message.
-The resulting `Result` message is wrapped in a `SignalRFrame` message and the `invocationId` is set.
+When a result is emitted by the Callee, it is encoded using the ProtoBuf schema associated with the service and encoded into the `item` field of a `StreamItem` ProtoBuf message.
+If an error is emitted, the message is encoded into the error field of a StreamItem ProtoBuf message.
+The resulting `StreamItem` message is wrapped in a `SignalRFrame` message and the `invocationId` is set.
 The final message is then encoded in the ProtoBuf format and transmitted to the Callee.

 ## Completion Message

 When a request completes, a `Completion` ProtoBuf message is constructed.
-If there is a final payload, it is encoded the same way as in the `Result` message and stored in the `result` field of the message.
+If there is a final payload, it is encoded the same way as in the `StreamItem` message and stored in the `result` field of the message.
 If there is an error, it is encoded in the `error` field of the message.
 The resulting `Completion` message is wrapped in a `SignalRFrame` message and the `invocationId` is set.
 The final message is then encoded in the ProtoBuf format and transmitted to the Callee.

 ## Type Mappings